Mizo diaspora

 The Mizo diaspora consists of Mizo people or people of Mizo descent residing outside Mizoram, their original land.

 Myanmar

 Mizo people migrated to Myanmar during the 19th and the 20th centuries because of the demand and the popularity of joining the Burmese Army and other factors.
 By 1972, there were over 30,000 Mizos in Myanmar.

 United States

 The first Mizos to arrive in the United States was the family of Pu Darrikhuma from Champhai, which came in the 1960s to study theology.
 During the 1990 and the 2000s, Mizo immigration to America skyrocketed.
-Most Mizos live in Indianapolis; Tulsa; and Washington, DC.
+Mizos are primarily concentrated in Indianapolis, Tulsa, and Washington, DC.
 Most of them are Burmese Mizos.

 In 1985, the Mizos in America founded the Mizo Society of America (MSU) to preserve their culture and language.
 It has since organised events like Chapchar Kut and Miss Chapchar Kut.

 Israel

 The Bnei Menashe are a group of self-claimed Jews of Mizo ancestry.
 In early 1989, over 100 members of the Bnei Menashe migrated to Israel, which was the first batch.
 During the 2023 Gaza war, over 1,000 Bnei Manashe were said to be displaced, with one killed.